Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs: Applications

 \subsection{Spread of Computer Viruses}

 Epidemic models have been used in the context of spread of computer virus for some years now.
 The correspondence between our model and the application area under consideration is apparent without requiring much change in nomenclature.
 Early works in this direction did not take into account the inherent graph structure and assumed ``homogeneous mixing'' in some sense.
-Recent works, however, duly studied it on realistic computer networks, often modelled as random graphs.
-Lelarge, for example, based much of his work on classical Erd\"os R\'enyi random graphs and configuration models (see, \eg, \cite{lelarge2012diffusion}).
-Interested readers are requested to have a look at \cite{Kephart1993virus,lelarge2012diffusion,Wierman2004virus} and references therein for an overview of relevant literature.
+Recent works, however, duly studied it on more realistic computer networks, which are often modelled as random graphs, without the assumption of ``homogeneous mixing''.
+Lelarge, for example, based much of his work on classical Erd\H{o}s R\'enyi random graphs and configuration models (see, \eg, \cite{lelarge2012diffusion}).
+Interested readers are referred to \cite{Kephart1993virus,lelarge2012diffusion,Wierman2004virus} for an overview of relevant literature.
 Applying our results, we can approximate the number of virus-affected computers over time and the edges of different types.
 Additionally, one might be interested in estimating some ``cost'' involving the count variables in a linear or non-linear fashion.
-For instance, if the cost function is polynomial in the count variables, the mixed moments of various orders appearing in the expression of the expected cost can be approximated by means of Theorem~\ref{thm:FCLT}.
-To illustrate the concept using a simple example, we assume an exponentiated form for the incurred cost to emphasise the severity of a computer being virus-affected.
-Then, for example, we can compute time-discounted expected incurred cost and study how it behaves with decreasing sparsity of the underlying graph.
+For instance, if the cost function is polynomial in the count variables, the mixed moments of various orders can be approximated by means of Theorem~\ref{thm:FCLT}.
+To illustrate the concept using a simple example, we assume an exponentiated form for the incurred cost to emphasize the severity of a computer being virus-affected.
+We can then compute time-discounted expected incurred cost and study how it behaves with decreasing sparsity of the underlying graph.
 To this end, define

 where $c>0$ and $\gamma>0$ are constants.
 In Figure~\ref{fig:perc_degree_cost}, we plot the discounted cost~$C_\psi $ against an increasing average degree of the underlying graph, engendering decreasing sparsity.
 When the average degree is very small, regular random graphs seem favourable compared to random graphs with negative binomial distributed degrees.